dwagon/pydominion/dominion/Hooks.md

 * owner - owner of the card with the hook
 * card - action card played

-hook_post_action(game, player, card)
+hook_post_play(game, player, card)
 ---------------
-Called for every card after an action has happened
+Called for every card after a card has been played

 hook_end_turn
 ------------